 We maintain an allowance for loan and lease losses that represents management's best estimate of incurred loan and lease losses inherent in our loans held for investment portfolio as of each balance sheet date.
 We also separately estimate probable losses related to unfunded lending commitments, such as letters of credit, financial guarantees and binding unfunded loan commitments.
-For a summary of changes in our allowance for loan and lease losses and reserve for unfunded lending commitments, and components of the allowance for loan and lease losses by portfolio and by impairment methodology, see "Note 5-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments" and "MD&A-Credit Risk Profile-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments" in our Q1 2017 Form 10-Q.
+For a summary of changes in our allowance for loan and lease losses and reserve for unfunded lending commitments, and components of the allowance for loan and lease losses by portfolio and by impairment methodology, see "MD&A-Credit Risk Profile-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments."